deadlyvipers/dojo_rules/introduction.md

-Hi my name happens to be Adeel Qureshi
+Hi My name is Adeel Qureshi
-What is your name ?
+And my favorite CodeSchool learning path is Javascript I particularly enjoyed the Angular Course